Susana465/camkii_thesis/23-memory_learning.md

 # Learning and Memory

+### Abstract:
+Objective: Clearly state the purpose of your thesis or the research question you're addressing.
+Interactions between NMDARs and CaMKIIs are crucial for memory formation.
+In this PhD project I look at how they interact in time and space to ellucidate how they may be interacting in the postsynaptic density of dendrites.

+Methodology: Briefly outline the methods or approach you used to conduct your research.
+In order to address this question, I model CaMKII and NMDARs interactions in the computer using monte carlo algorithm sitmulations using MCell and CellBlender.

+Results: Summarize the main findings or outcomes of your study.
+The main findings of this study are X and Y.

+Conclusion: Provide a concise conclusion or discuss the implications of your findings.
+Am I able to reproduce results from previous undergrad thesis? or reproduce what ordyan concluded? what literature is out there already?

+Keywords: Include a few keywords that highlight the main topics or themes of your thesis.

+what is this chapter doing.

+--

+This PhD project investigates the temporal and spatial dynamics of NMDA receptor (NMDAR) and calcium/calmodulin-dependent protein kinase II (CaMKII) interactions within dendritic postsynaptic density.
+Using Monte Carlo algorithm simulations with MCell and CellBlender, I model their interactions.
+Throughout this project, I identify key factors influencing the efficacy and modulatory dynamics of these interactions.These findings contribute to understanding synaptic plasticity mechanisms crucial for memory formation.

 ## Synapses and neuronal plasticity: a brief background

 Every time we learn something, neural circuits are altered in our brains.
 These circuits are composed of a number of neurons (nerve cells) that communicate with one another through special junctions called synapses.
 Synapses designate the point where the axon of one neuron connects to a dendrite of another (@fig-synapse).